Welcoming Wildlife to Your Jersey-Friendly Yard

 Ocean County College (Gateway Building) in Toms River, NJ

-Registration is now open!
 We’re excited to be back with an in-person conference after a two-year hiatus due to COVID concerns.
-This year’s conference has two featured speakers, exhibits, and a native plant sale — all with a focus on welcoming wildlife to your yard!
+This year’s conference had two featured speakers, exhibits, and a native plant sale — all with a focus on welcoming wildlife to your yard!

-Filmmaker Sarah Galloway and her husband, Dave Comins, will screen and discuss WILD in the Garden State, Sarah’s documentary about how they transformed their suburban New Jersey yard into a haven for wildlife.
+Filmmaker Sarah Galloway screened and discussed WILD in the Garden State, her documentary about how she and her husband, Dave Comins, transformed their suburban New Jersey yard into a haven for wildlife.

-David Mizejewski, National Wildlife Federation naturalist, author, and television host, will share his extensive knowledge and unbridled enthusiasm about gardening for wildlife.
+David Mizejewski, National Wildlife Federation naturalist, author, and television host, shared his extensive knowledge and unbridled enthusiasm about gardening for wildlife.

 8:30 – 9:00 am